-Sources of Continuing Education Units
+B. Sources of Continuing Education Units

-Recognized programs are training/education programs that ICB has identified as fulfilling the criteria for CEU credit and have been awarded CEUs by ICB or are pre-recognized sources.
-The certificate of completion will contain the name of the participant, name of program, date of program, program number assigned by ICB, number of CEUs, and the category.
+- 1. Recognized programs are training/education programs ICB has identified as fulfilling the criteria for CEU credit and have been awarded CEUs by ICB or are pre-recognized sources.
+The certificate of completion will contain the name of the participant, name and date of the program, signature of instructor of sponsor, program number assigned by ICB, and the number of CEUs. - 2.
+Structured individual continuing education, such as home study programs, is available to CRSS professionals with a maximum of 15 CEUs every two years.

-- Structured individual continuing education, such as ICB Bibliocredit Reading Program and other self-study programs, may be available to CRSS professionals for a maximum of 15 CEUs every two (2) years. - The CRSS professional may receive up to 12 Category II CEUs every two years for volunteer time serving as a member of a Mental Health Board of Directors, or as a member of a Mental Health Board of Directors' committee. - Teaching and/or Training other Mental Health, Rehabilitation, or CODP professionals in CRSS knowledge areas qualifies for up to 15 CEUs every two years.
-The number of CEUs awarded will equal the number of hours spent in actual training time.
-Patient education lectures and public education lectures are not eligible.
-Presentations, for which the CRSS professional has previously received credit, are also not eligible. - Research papers, accepted for publication, reading or discussion at a professional meeting or conference, and professional publications in the Mental Health, Rehabilitation, Alcohol or Other Drug Use field qualify for up to 15 CEUs every two years.
-The topic of the publication must pertain to mental health recovery or CRSS and address one of the Recovery Support Domains.
-The publication can be counted only once, even if it is published or presented in more than one format or location.
+- 3. CRSS professionals may receive up to 12 CEUs every two years for volunteer time serving as a member of a Mental Health Board of Directors or as a member of a Mental Health Board of Directors' committee. - 4.
+Teaching and/or training other mental health, rehabilitation or CODP professionals in CRSS knowledge areas qualifies for up to a maximum of 15 CEUs in a two-year certification period.
+The number of CEUs awarded will be equal to the number of hours spent in actual training time.
+Patient education and public education lectures are not eligible.
+Presentations for which the CRSS professional has previously received credit are also not eligible.
+Petitions must be submitted for any presentations that have not been awarded ICB CEUs. - 5.
+Research papers accepted for publication, reading or discussion at a professional meeting or conference, and professional publications in the mental health, rehabilitation, or substance use disorder field qualifies for up to a maximum of 15 CEUs in a two-year certification period.
+The topic must pertain to mental health recovery or CRSS and address one of the recovery support domains.
+The work can be counted only once, even though presented in more than one format or location.
+Petitions must be submitted for CEUs.

-Agency In-service Education and Training Programs
+C. Agency In-service Education and Training Programs

 Of the 40 CEUs required biennially, 20 CEUs may be agency in-service training programs.
-Inservices not previously awarded CEU recognition by the ICB may be petitioned for CEUs.
+Inservices not awarded CEU recognition by ICB may be petitioned for CEUs.

-Validation of Continuing Education
+D. Validation of Continuing Education

-CRSS professionals must document that they have obtained CEUs and submit the appropriate validation for each educational experience.
+CRSS Professionals must document they have obtained CEUs and submit the appropriate validation for each educational experience.

-- Certificates or other proof of completion from ICB recognized or petitioned trainings. - Transcripts or other official grade reports for college or university courses. - Documentation on "Official" agency letterhead documenting participation on a Mental Health Board or related committee.
+- Certificates or other proof of completion from ICB recognized or petitioned trainings. - Transcripts or other official grade reports for college or university courses.